 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-So I need to go ahead and create a new layer for a different type of contour text.
-So I'm going to go ahead and click OK.
-And I'm going to click apply and click OK.
+So I need to create a new layer for a different type of contour text.
+I’m going to click OK, then click Apply, and click OK again.